Sign up to E-news to stay up to date!×

 Lynn Petersen: Small Blessings

-Small Blessings is a multi-art form community engagement project that asks the community to consider and make an action of a small blessing.
-In the Centre and beyond, the project will incorporate workshops, a weekly making table, live performance, an exhibition and a giving table in its closing days.
+Small Blessings exhibition is the result of a multi-art form community engagement project that asks the community to consider and make an action of a small blessing.
+In the Centre and beyond, the project incorporates workshops, a weekly making table, live performance, an exhibition and a giving table.

 • Share your small blessing performance or story on Lynn’s project website.